-As of March 18, 2014, the debentures were reduced from A2 to A3 stable by the rating agency Midroog.
+As of April 1, 2015, Blue Square rating was reduced to Baa1 with Credit Review, by the rating agency Midroog.

-BSRE has a loan with a total balance of NIS 197.5 million, whereby BSRE has undertaken to meet certain financial covenants.
-As of December 31, 2013, BSRE met the above mentioned covenants.
+BSRE has a loan with a total balance of NIS 197.3 million, whereby BSRE has undertaken to meet certain financial covenants.
+As of December 31, 2014, BSRE met the above mentioned covenants.

-BSRE has a loan with total of approximately NIS 125 million as at December 31, 2013, with a group of institutional companies to finance the building of the addition to the Hadar Mall regarding which BSRE has undertaken to meet certain financial covenants.
-As of December 31, 2013, BSRE met the above mentioned covenants.
+BSRE has a loan with total of approximately NIS 120 million as at December 31, 2014, with a group of institutional companies to finance the building of the addition to the Hadar Mall regarding which BSRE has undertaken to meet certain financial covenants.
+As of December 31, 2014, BSRE met the above mentioned covenants.

-Dor Alon's subsidiaries have loans with a total balance of NIS 94.1 million as at December 31, 2013 (2012 - NIS 103.6 million) for which they have undertaken to meet certain covenants.
-As at December 31, 2013 Dor Alon's subsidiaries met the covenants.
+Dor Alon's subsidiaries have loans with a total balance of NIS 82.5 million as at December 31, 2014 for which they have undertaken to meet certain covenants.
+As at December 31, 2014 Dor Alon's subsidiaries met the covenants.

-Bee Group has short and long term loans with a total of NIS 140 million as of December 31, 2013, pursuant to which Bee Group has undertaken to meet certain financial covenants.
+Bee Group has short and long term loans with a total of NIS 115.5 million as of December 31, 2014, pursuant to which Bee Group has undertaken to meet certain financial covenants.
+As at December 31, 2014 Bee Group met the covenants for loans in the amount of NIS 78 million and received a waiver for the remaining amount.
 These financial covenants include a limitation on the distribution of dividends to Blue Square.

-The financial covenants in the subsidiaries' loan agreements do not restrict the subsidiaries from transferring funds to Blue Square in the form of cash dividends, loans or advances, except for Bee Group, which is restricted from transferring funds to the Company in the form of dividends.
-As of December 31, 2013, Bee Group did not have any earnings to distribute as a dividend.
+The financial covenants in the subsidiaries' loan agreements do not restrict the subsidiaries from transferring funds to Blue Square in the form of cash dividends, loans or advances, except for Bee Group, which is restricted from transferring funds to the Company in the form of dividends, and BSRE that is restricted from transferring funds in the form of dividends, when its equity falls below NIS 800 million, following such distribution.
+As of December 31, 2014, Bee Group did not have any earnings to distribute as a dividend.
+As of December 31, 2014, BSRE equity exceeded the above threshold by more than NIS 700 million.